 Recommended:

-- Lulang International Tourism Town — stone pot chicken street, highest hotel standard on the entire route.
-Evergrande and Poly hotels, 600+ in off-season.
+• Lulang International Tourist Town — stone pot chicken street, the highest hotel standard on the entire route.
+Major chains like Evergrande and Poly have hotels here; off-season from 600+ RMB.

 Day 7 Stop: Lhasa (3,650m) ⭐⭐⭐⭐

-⚠️ Don't say I didn't warn you: Plateau hotel "underfloor heating" and "AC" are often useless in winter — unstable voltage and frozen pipes are common.
-A portable hot water bottle is more effective than any heating system.
+⚠️ Don't say I didn't warn you: "Radiant floor heating" and "air conditioning" at plateau hotels are often decorative in winter — unstable voltage and frozen pipes are common.
+A portable hot water bottle is more reliable than any heating.

-- Portable humidifier (USB type) — plateau air humidity often below 20%; without a humidifier, your nose bleeds the next day
+• Portable humidifier (USB) — plateau humidity is often below 20%; without it, your nose may bleed by morning.

-- Disposable bed sheets / sleeping bag liner — some inns from Dongda Mountain to Zuogong have limited conditions
+• Disposable sheets / sleeping bag liner — some Dongda Mountain to Zuogong inns are basic.

-- Slippers — many rural hotels don't provide disposable slippers
+• Slippers — many town hotels don't provide disposable ones.

-- Thermos + instant noodles — if you arrive late and restaurants are closed, at least have something hot
+• Thermos + instant noodles — if you arrive late and restaurants are closed, at least you have something hot.

 💡 Heart-to-Heart Advice

-Don't book all hotels in advance: Sichuan-Tibet road conditions are uncontrollable — landslides, construction, one-way traffic.
+Don't book all hotels in advance: The 318's road conditions are unpredictable — landslides, roadworks, one-way closures.
 Today's plan may change tomorrow.
-Book the first two days, then book as you go.
-Even in July-August peak season, booking one day ahead is fine.
+Book the first two nights, then book as you go.
+Even in peak season (July-August), booking a day ahead is fine.

-Are oxygen rooms worth the extra money?
+Is an oxygen room worth the extra money?
 In low-altitude places like Batang and Nyingchi, no. But in 3,700m+ places like Zuogong and Ranwu, spending 100-200 RMB extra for an oxygen room buys you a night of quality sleep.
+It's the best-value upgrade on the route.

 Homestays carry risk: Rural homestays have inconsistent hygiene standards and hot water supply.
 If you're sensitive to cleanliness, choose chain hotels or proper hotels rated 4.5+.